Three, Two, One

 Christopher Isherwood, author of Christopher and His Kind and A Single Man, also dies on 4th January, aged 81.

-The Defence Secretary, Michael Heseltine, resigns from the UK government on 9th January, following disagreements over official policy towards the Westland helicopter company.
-On 24th January the Secretary of State for Trade and Industry, Leon Brittain, also resigns.
+The Defence Secretary, Michael Heseltine, resigns from the UK government on Thursday, 9th January, following disagreements over official policy towards the Westland helicopter company.
+On 24th January the Secretary of State for Trade and Industry, Leon Brittan, also resigns.

 |